-- Boston's Hidden Restaurants --

 (617) 846-4000 Find location!

-The first thing people notice as they step into the Winthrop Arms is that this is no cookie-cutter hotel.
-Indeed, the lobby is all decked out in mahogany, with warm lighting, historic photos, and an attractive tiled floor giving patrons the sense that they have stepped back in time (and indeed they have in a way, as the hotel first opened just before the end of World War I).
-And the restaurant is every bit as appealing, with more dark woods and old photos, as well as comfortable booths, stained glass windows, and a tiny bar that sits at the entrance to the dining area.
+The first thing people notice as they step into "The Arms" (as many call it) is that this is no cookie-cutter hotel.
+Indeed, the lobby is all decked out in mahogany, with warm lighting, historic photos, an attractive tiled floor, and a little bar in the back giving patrons the sense that they have stepped back in time (and indeed they have in a way, as the hotel first opened just before the end of World War I).
+And the restaurant is every bit as appealing, with more dark woods and old photos, as well as comfortable booths, stained glass windows, multiple rooms (each with a unique atmosphere), a tiny bar that sits at the entrance to the main dining area, and a recent addition--an outdoor porch that is open during the warmer months and tends to get cooling sea breezes when the rest of the region is sweltering.

 There is no Boston-area restaurant (or hotel, for that matter) quite like the Winthrop Arms, mainly because the era of the grand old hotels has mostly passed in Boston, even as it remains strong in places such as New Hampshire and New Jersey.
 And perhaps that is what makes the Winthrop Arms such a special place (in addition to its absolute obscurity), as it allows its visitors a truly unique experience, whether they dine in the restaurant or stay in the cozy little rooms upstairs.
-Definitely don't miss this little gem along the shores of Winthrop.
+Definitely don't miss this hidden gem along the shores of Winthrop.